darkenvy/PacMan-Trainer/README.md

 [Understanding Ghost Behaviors](http://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior)

 #####Why is there only one file?
 I cannot redistribute the emulator and cannot legally distribute the ROM (the game rip) of PacMan.
 You can easily find this 'ROM' by performing a search.
-Be sure that you own the game before you do this. [eBay](http://www.ebay.com/sch/i.html?_nkw=pacman+nes)
+Be sure that you own the game before you do this. [eBay](http://www.ebay.com/sch/i.html?_nkw=pacman+nes).
+"Pac-Man (USA) (Namco).nes"